NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Three Faces of Evil.md

 His two acolytes wear tattered purple robes and prominent holy symbols of Vecna.

+Upon defeating [[The Faceless One]], read the following aloud to the players,
+> [!note]+ Read Aloud
+> As the Faceless One collapses, arcane smoke rising from his robes, a strange and terrible silence falls.
+The air itself seems to tighten, as if reality is drawing a long, shuddering breath.
+Then, without warning, a deep tremor shakes the ground, dust raining from the ceiling.
+A low, bestial growl rolls through the stone halls—not from this room, but from far behind you, echoing up through the corridor like the voice of something ancient stirring from a long slumber.
+A sudden pulse of malevolent energy washes over you—cold, hungry, aware.
+Every instinct screams that something has changed.
+>
+> From somewhere distant—the direction of the black pool—you hear the splash of water… followed by a wet, dragging sound.
+Then the shriek of stone under immense weight.
+The Faceless One’s death was not a victory.
+It was a summons.
+>
+> Something has awoken.

 ## Features of the Area
 **The Skeleton** The skeleton is a byproduct of а recent experiment in reanimation using alchemical processes.